 A single missing tooth can impact your smile and confidence, but it can also affect the overall function of your teeth and lead to other dental issues down the road.
 Fortunately, there are several options available to replace missing teeth.
 Two of the most popular options are dental implants and dental bridges.
+Each of these solutions has its own set of advantages and considerations, making it crucial to understand the differences between them.

 While implants and bridges can help restore a full, bright smile—there are significant differences between the two options.
 To determine the best option for your needs and budget, here’s a brief introduction to the differences between implants and bridges.